frederikkemarin/BEND/README.md

 ```
 ['awdlstm', 'convnet', 'nt_transformer_ms', 'nt_transformer_human_ref', 'dnabert6', 'convnet_supervised', 'onehot', 'nt_transformer_1000g']
 ```
+The ```train_on_task.py``` calls a trainer class ```bend.utils.task_trainer```.
+All configurations required to adapt these 2 scripts to train on a specific task (input data, downstream model, parameters, evaluation metric etc.) are specified in the task specific configs.
+This minimizes the changes required to the scripts in order to introduces a potential new task.
 The results of a run can be found at :
 ```
 BEND/downstream_tasks/task_name/embedder/